Annual Review of Genetics

-The Annual Review of Genetics is an annual peer-reviewed scientific review journal published by Annual Reviews.
+The Annual Review of Genetics is an annual peer-reviewed scientific review journal published by Annual Reviews (AR).
 It was established in 1967 and covers all topics related to the genetics of viruses, bacteria, fungi, plants, and animals, including humans.
 The current editor is Tatjana Piotrowski.
 As of 2023, it is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 8.6, ranking it tenth out of 191 journals in the category "Genetics & Heredity".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 9.1, ranking it eleventh out of 192 journals in the category "Genetics & Heredity".

 History

-In 1965, the nonprofit publisher Annual Reviews surveyed geneticists to determine if there was a need for an annual journal that published review articles about recent developments in the field of genetics.
-Responses to the survey were favorable, with the first volume of the Annual Review of Genetics published two years later in 1967.
+Annual Reviews (AR) is a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+In 1965, AR surveyed geneticists to determine if there was a need for an annual journal that published review articles about recent developments in the field of genetics.
+Responses to the survey were favorable, with the first volume of the Annual Review of Genetics being published two years later in 1967.
 Its inaugural editor was Herschel L. Roman.
 As of 2020, it was published both in print and electronically.